Water thoroughly! Plants can resist freezing temperatures much better when they are fully turgid. Water…

-As gardeners, we want to save what plants we can after a dramatic weather event.
-The Metroplex has recently been subjected to temperatures that many of us have never experienced before, and we will be dealing with the effects of this extended freeze for some time.
+As gardeners, we want to save what plants we can after a dramatic weather event like a heat wave or a winter storm..
+The Dallas Metroplex has recently been subjected to temperatures that many of us have never experienced before, and we will be dealing with the effects of this extended freeze for some time.
 The biggest factors that influence a plant’s ability to survive are if the plant is healthy and planted in its proper zone; if trees and perennials have been established for 3+ years; and if the plant had adequate protection (mulch and frost cloth) and was well-watered prior to the freeze.
 Freeze damage first affects blooms, then buds, then leaves, then stems, then roots.
 Be patient and watch for visual cues that indicate if the plant will – or will not – return.
-Assuming your plants were protected from cold, here are some guidelines for going forward.
+Assuming your plants were protected from cold, here are some guidelines for going forward on how to save plants after a frost.

 Annuals: Blooming annuals such as pansies and winter color like ornamental kale should come back after they’re watered and have gotten some sunlight.
 If your annuals don’t recover quickly, take it as an opportunity to re-invigorate pots with spring color.
 NHG has the latest seasonal blooms coming in weekly.